- 1 BEFORE JOINING/APPLICATIONS

 - Play with more than one other player with all your characters.

-You can play any character from any canon source, provided that there is enough source material to adequately define the character and enable you to play that character with multiple others.
-A bit part in one episode of television is probably not enough.
-If you really want to play the character, email the mods with your reasoning.
-We'd rather say yes than no.
+You can play any character from any canon source, if there is enough source material to adequately define the character and enable you to play that character with multiple others.

 You can transfer a character from another game.
 If you are transferring from a game that one of the mods plays in and they know the character, you don't need a full application.
 Just the basic information and the questions section.